-6. Maintenance of the art is the obligation of the owner of that portion of the site where the public art is located for the life of the project.
-Measured in units of \$100.00 of appraised value.
+fountain, cascade, stream water, sculpture, or reflection pond.
+The purpose is to serve as a focal point for pedestrian activity.building, and be publicly visible and accessible at the main pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.2.
+Water must be maintained in a clean and non-contaminated 13.
+Water Feature: A fountain, cascade, stream water, sculpture, or reflection pond.
+The purpose is to serve as a focal point for pedestrian activity.
+1. Must be located outside of the building, and be publicly visible and accessible at the main pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.
+2. Water must be maintained in a clean and non-contaminated 13.
+Water Feature: A fountain, cascade, stream water, sculpture, or reflection pond.
+The purpose is to serve as a focal point for pedestrian activity.1.
+Must be located outside of the building, and be publicly visible and accessible at the main pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.2.
+Water must be maintained in a clean and non-contaminated Measured in units of \$100.00 of appraised value.
 13. Water Feature: A fountain, cascade, stream water, sculpture, or reflection pond.
 The purpose is to serve as a focal point for pedestrian activity.
-Must be located outside of the building, and be publicly visible and accessible at the main pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.
+1. Must be located outside of the building, and be publicly visible and accessible at the main pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.
+2. Water must be maintained in a clean and non-contaminated 13.
+Water Feature: A fountain, cascade, stream water, sculpture, or reflection pond.
+The purpose is to serve as a focal point for pedestrian activity.
+2. Water must be maintained in a clean and non-contaminated 1 0 fountain, cascade, stream water, sculpture, or reflection pond.
+The purpose is to serve as a focal point for pedestrian activity. of appraised value.
+3. Water must be in motion during daylight hours.
+Measured in units of \$100.00 of appraised value, or actual ain, cascade, stream r, sculpture, or ction pond.
+The ose is to serve as a point for pedestrian pedestrian entrance to a building, or along a perimeter sidewalk or pedestrian connection.
 Water must be maintained in a clean and non-contaminated condition.
 Water must be in motion during daylight hours.
-Measured in units of \$100.00 of appraised value, or actual construction cost, whichever is greater.
-14. Historic Preservation of Physical 1.
-Voluntary protection of historic façades or other Sites/Buildings: Historic significant design features when and cultural resources are those identified in the redevelopment occurs.
-City's resource inventory, or identified by supplemental study submitted to the City.
-15. Historic and Cultural Resources Documentation: Historic and cultural resources are 1.
-Use plaques and interpretive markers to identify existing and past sites of historic and cultural importance. those identified in the City's resource inventory, or identified by supplemental study) 2.
-Space dedicated to collect, preserve, interpret, and exhibit items that document the history of Downtown Bellevue. submitted to the City. of Downtown Benevue.
-16. Neighborhood Serving Uses: Allocation of space for specifically neighborhood serving uses to encourage uses in the 1.
-Up to 5,000 square feet per project are eligible for this bonus, any floor area beyond that limit will not be eligible for amenity bonus points.
-Downtown that bolster livability for residents.
-2. The floor area delineated for these uses will be required to remain dedicated to Neighborhood Serving Uses for the life of the project.
+Measured in units of \$100.00 construction cost, whichever is greater. construction cost, whichever is 14.
+Historic Preservation 1.
+Voluntary protection of of Physical historic façades or other Sites/Buildings: Historic significant design features when historic façades or other significant design features when and cultural resources are redevelopment occurs. those identified in the identified in the I City's resource inventory, r or identified by supplemental study submitted to the City. urces markers to identify existing and and cultural resources are importance. ultural resources are past sites of historic and cultural importance. those identified in the City's resource inventory, or identified by preserve, interpret, and exhibit items that document the history supplemental study of Downtown Bellevue. emental study submitted to the City. itted to the City.
+16. Neighborhood 1.
+Up to 5,000 square feet per Serving Uses: Allocationproject are eligible for thisof space for specificallybonus, any floor area beyond borhood serving uses that limit will not be eligible for Downtown that bolster 2.
+The floor area delineated for ntown that bolster 2.
+The floor area delineated for livability for residents. lity for residents. remain dedicated to Neighborhood Serving Uses for remain dedicated to Neighborhood Serving Uses for the life of the project.